-I had the idea to create these mosaic “wraps” a few years ago, and had even begun to experiment with cutting “ribbons” from poplar; the ribbons were meant to overlap at a point, and wrap around a deep-panel backing.
+I had the idea to create these mosaic “wraps” a few years ago, and had even begun to experiment with cutting “ribbons” from poplar; the ribbons were meant to overlap at a point, and wrap around a deep wood panel.

 Well, I finally revisited this idea!
 I spent much of the Summer working on them and have completed three to date.
 These are the first two…

 Gold Wrap – I first applied metal leaf to a black-painted wood panel, and then scratched a pattern into that.
 From the panel, I created individual wood tiles.
 Each tile is cut and hand-shaped, then given a finished, painted edge.
 Because of the free-form ribbon, I decided against the look of a neat flush edge on the overall composition, and instead let each tile overhang.
 The “ribbon” is cut and hand-shaped, with gold-mica paint on poplar.
 This measures 17 x 17.5 x 2 inches.

 Ruby Wrap – I applied a decorative pattern of dyes and paint to a wood panel, and from this cut many individual tiles to compose this wrap.
 Each tile has a hand-finished, painted edge.
 The ribbon is cut and hand-shaped, then gold mica paint is applied in many coats.
 It measures 17 x 17 x 2 inches.

 Next post will be about a larger and more complex Forest Wrap relief mosaic.